Home Vancouver Events Calendar Vancouver Pride Festival in 2025

 Vancouver Pride Festival

 The Vancouver Pride Festival occurs each year around the end of July and the beginning of August.
-The Vancouver Pride Parade takes place on the Sunday (which is the second-to-last day of the festival).
-While Pride Week in Vancouver doesn’t take place until July, June is Pride Month worldwide so there are usually some celebrations then as well!
+The Vancouver Pride Parade takes place on the Sunday, on the last day of the festival.
+June is Pride Month worldwide, so there are some celebrations then as well!

 About Vancouver Pride Week

-Vancouver’s West End, especially along Davie Street, is famous for its rainbow colours and gay-friendly atmosphere anytime of the year, but especially in late July and early August when Vancouver’s annual Pride Festival takes place.
+Vancouver’s West End, especially Davie Street, is famous for its rainbow colours and gay-friendly atmosphere throughout the year, but especially in early August when Vancouver’s annual Pride Festival takes place.

-Hosted by the Vancouver Pride Society, the week of events is celebrated not only by Vancouver’s LGBTQIA2+ community, but by the entire city and visitors from around the world.
+Hosted by the Vancouver Pride Society, the series of events is celebrated not only by Vancouver’s 2SLGBTQIA+ community, but by the entire city and visitors from around the world.

 Pride Parade on Denman